Biwott362/Biwott362/README.md

  # Hi there 👋 I'm Sharon Biwott

 <br/>
-🎨 I'm a creative and detail-oriented Web Designer who transforms ideas into visually stunning and user-friendly websites.
+🎨 I'm a creative and detail-oriented Web Designer and Full-Stack Developer who transforms ideas into visually stunning and user-friendly websites.
 With a strong focus on aesthetics, functionality, and responsiveness, I craft digital experiences that leave a lasting impact.(Check My Projects Below)
 <br/>
-🌱Aspiring Software Engineer sharing about my journey and learnings in tech <br/>
+🌱A Software Engineer in training sharing about my journey and learnings in tech <br/>
 👨‍💻Currently studying Computer Science and exploring how technology impacts digital space.<br/>
 <br/>